Claims Procedure for an Ohio Worker's Comp Case

 If your claim is scheduled for a hearing before the Industrial Commission, it is highly recommended you contact an attorney to represent your interests.
 Often, the employer attends with its attorney.
 Moreover, the BWC often has an attorney from its Law Department appear at the hearing.
 (Interestingly, this author has never had any hearing or claim where the BWC Law Department lawyer appeared and argued in favor of the injured worker).
 You should be aware, as the injured worker, you may have two (2) parties arguing against you at your hearing.

-Appeals to Court & Mandamus Actions
+Appeals to Court & Mandamus Actions in Columbus

 Once the Industrial Commission of Ohio issues a final decision as to the injured workers' "right to participate" in the workers' compensation fund, the losing party has the right to file an appeal to the Court of Common Pleas.
 A clear example of the "right to participate" is the initial allowance or disallowance of the claim.
 Other issues involving the "right to participate" are not always clear.
 The injured worker should consult an attorney.